 \section{Abstract}

 Two types of approximation to the paradoxical Russell Set are presented, one approximating it from below, one from above.
 It is shown that any lower approximation gives rise to a better approximation containing it, and that any upper approximation contains a distinct better approximation.
 The Russell Paradox is then seen to be the claim that two of these processes of better approximations stop, and at the same set.
-I claim that this shows the unrestricted Axiom of Comprehension to be, not a coherent intuition worthy of rescue from a mysterious paradox, but simply wishful thinking, a confusion of sets as extensional objects with classes defined by a property.
+This suggests that the unrestricted Axiom of Comprehension is, not a coherent intuition worthy of rescue from a mysterious paradox, but simply wishful thinking, a confusion of sets as extensional objects with classes defined by a property.

 \ifsaneUnicode